 Oshawa has long been a place for transportation and trade, dating back to as early as the 1700's when the Mississaugas of Scugog Island First Nation used what is known today as the Scugog Carrying Place Trail.
-This trail, used for hunting and trading, is one of several routes and carrying places that connected the interior of the province to Lake Ontario1.
+This trail, used for hunting and trading, is one of several routes and carrying places that connected the interior of the province to Lake Ontario.
 First efforts to develop a harbour were seen in 1840, when the Pier and breakwaters were constructed by the Sydenham Harbour Company.
 Exports at this time included flour, pork, ashes, oatmeal, whisky and lumber.
 Shipbuilding was also being done on the East Side of the Harbour at this time.
 In 1878 the Sydenham Harbour Company became known as the Oshawa Harbour Company.
-Records indicate that by 1889 the harbour was exporting 16,337 tons of goods2.
+Records indicate that by 1889 the harbour was exporting 16,337 tons of goods.

-The Harbour was the main method of shipping for Oshawa during the Great Depression and the Second World War.
-In 1930 the harbour continued to expand with the opening of the Welland Ship Canal, allowing larger ships to transit Lake Ontario and increasing business at the Port of Oshawa3.
+for Oshawa during the Great Depression and the Second World War.
+In 1930 the harbour continued to expand with the opening of the Welland Ship Canal, allowing larger ships to transit Lake Ontario and increasing business at the Port of Oshawa.
 The St. Lawrence Seaway opened in 1959, and soon after the Oshawa Harbour Commission was created in 1960.
-The Oshawa Harbour Commission oversaw one of seven deep-sea ports in Canada until 2012 when it became the Oshawa Port Authority.
-On June 18, 2019, The Oshawa Port Authority became amalgamated with the Hamilton Port Authority, and is known today as the Hamilton-Oshawa Port Authority (HOPA Ports)4.
+The Oshawa Harbour

+Commission oversaw one of seven deep-sea ports in Canada until 2012 when it became the Oshawa Port Authority.
+On June 18, 2019, The Oshawa Port Authority became amalgamated with the Hamilton Port Authority, and is known today as the Hamilton-Oshawa Port Authority (HOPA Ports).
 Still a hub for trade and transportation, the Port of Oshawa recently posted its best season ever in 2020, with tonnages exceeding 672,000 MT.

+The Harbour was the main method of shipping

-Oshawa Historical Society, The Scugog Carrying Place 2018 The Oshawa Museum, The Oshawa Harbour - Part 1 2020 Oshawa Historical Society, The Oshawa Harbour - Part II 2021 Oshawa Historical Society, The Oshawa Harbour - Part II 2021
+1. Oshawa Historical Society, The Scugog Carrying Place 2018

+2. The Oshawa Museum, The Oshawa Harbour - Part 1 2020

+3. Oshawa Historical Society, The Oshawa Harbour - Part II 2021

+4. Oshawa Historical Society, The Oshawa Harbour - Part II 2021
-View of the Port in 1987 with the bulk carrier ship, the Kaptan Güven, docked, credit Oshawa Public Libraries, Local History Collection

-KAPTAN OUVEN